 We had tons of fun and did lots of learning!
 Now we can’t wait to go to the zoo and check out the penguin area and watch them waddle in real life.
 Read on for two fun penguin themed activities perfect for learning all about penguins.

-This is a super easy craft that can be most likely be made with items that you already have in the house.
+This is a super easy craft that can most likely be made with items that you already have in the house.
 All you will need is some colored construction paper, scissors, glue, a pen/marker, and optional googly eyes.

-Begin by drawing a large oval on black construction paper for the penguin’s body and cut it out.
+Begin by drawing a large oval on black construction paper for the penguin’s body and cutting it out.
 Then draw a smaller oval on white construction paper for the penguin’s belly and cut this out as well.
 Glue the white oval near the bottom of the black oval.

 Draw a small triangle nose and two small oval circles for the feet on orange construction paper and cut them out.
 Glue the two ovals onto the bottom of the black oval.
 Glue the orange triangle nose right above the white oval.